 - Family members may all be exposed to the same cancer-causing agent.

 Some people point to “clusters” of cancer patients who have had contact, directly or indirectly, with one another as proof that cancer is contagious.
 But scientists have found that these clusters almost never reflect a greater incidence of cancer than would be found in a random survey of the general public.
 In the rare case that there really is more cancer in such a group, it’s hard to be sure that environmental factors and cultural factors such as diet and lifestyle are not responsible for the cancer cluster.
-(To learn more about this topic, see our document called Cancer Clusters.)
+(To learn more about this topic, see Cancer Clusters.)

 People with cancer need to be around other people.